At least 10 people shot during filming of French Montana music video in Miami, Florida

 #BREAKING #URGENT

-A shooting has occurred in Miami at Rob 49 at French Montana’s music video shoot.
-At least 10 victims as video shows people injured on the sidewalk. pic.twitter.com/yOlnwyauPQ
+A shooting has occurred in Miami in front of The Licking restaurant at French Montana’s music video shoot.
+At least 10 victims as video shows people injured on the sidewalk.
+Rapper Rob 49, 24yo, is one of the people shot.His bodyguard is in critical condition pic.twitter.com/3mAMSFzShq

 — Royal Intel 👑 (@RoyalIntel_) January 6, 2023